OpenXT-Extras/win-tools/readme.txt

 win-tools.git
 -------------------------------------------------------------------------------

-This repository is not obsolete and no longer used in OpenXT.
+This repository is now obsolete and no longer used in OpenXT.
 It contained a number of tools related to features that are no longer required or desired in OpenXT.
 The removal of these tools also removed the OpenXT dependency on .NET which greatly simplifies things.
+This repository will be moved out of the main OpenXT organization.

 The following is a brief lising in case anyone ever wants to resurrect any of this work.